jeremygustafson/WarpCore/README.md

 ### PCB
 You will need to order a custom Printed Circuit Board ("PCB") from JLCPCB or another PCB service.

-1. Open this link: https://easyeda.com/editor#id=54b11f66f61e4816807124ef3484aed0 (I don't want to start a religious war, but you must use a supported browser to access EasyEDA; I used Chrome)
+1. Open this link: https://easyeda.com/editor#id=54b11f66f61e4816807124ef3484aed0 (I don't want to start a religious war, but you must use a supported browser to access EasyEDA; I used Chrome).
+Alternatively, open this link: http://easyeda.com/jeremyrgustafson/warp-core-with-usb-headers and scroll down to "Warp Core PCB" and click "Open in Editor".

 2. The active tab should be "Warp Core PCB" and you should see a circuit board in the middle of your window.
 If you instead see an electronics diagram, look in the upper-left-ish corner of the EasyEDA window and double-click the "Warp Core PCB" item underneath the "Warp Core with USB headers" folder icon.